OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 Community Edition
 -----------------

 OpenNebula Community Edition is a free and public version, which offers the full functionality of the Cloud Management Platform.
-It's published on the `Docker Hub <https://hub.docker.com/r/opennebula/opennebula>`__, the most popular hosted container registry, and can be fetched simply by running the following command:
+It's published on the `Docker Hub <https://hub.docker.com/r/opennebula/opennebula>`__, the most popular hosted container registry, and can be accessed simply by running the following command:

 .. prompt:: bash # auto